konosmgr/youtuber-bidding-app/STATE.md

 - Interactive 3D auction cards with dynamic animations and badges
 - Bid placement and watchlist functionality
 - Properly scrollable pages with fixed animated background
+- Enhanced 3D detail pages for individual auction items with animated effects

 ## Recent Changes
+- Added image popup carousel for detailed viewing of auction item images
+- Implemented fullscreen image gallery with keyboard navigation (arrow keys and ESC)
+- Added thumbnail navigation and image counter in the popup carousel
+- Optimized the card dimensions (wider and shorter) for better display of knife images
+- Improved user experience by making auction images clickable to view in detail
+- Added proper focus styles for the popup image gallery with a blurred background
+- Implemented proper mobile-friendly controls for the image popup
+- Fixed image cropping issues in the knife detail page by changing from object-fit: cover to object-fit: contain
+- Adjusted the 3D card layout to properly display the full knife image without cropping
+- Improved thumbnails to maintain proper aspect ratio with object-fit: contain
+- Enhanced the button's reliability by increasing z-index to 100 to ensure it's completely clickable
+- Optimized layout spacing with proper padding to prevent content overlap
+- Fixed layout issues in 3D card detail page by adjusting container dimensions and z-index stacking
+- Fixed clickability issues with the "Place Bid" button by increasing its z-index and fixing pointer events
+- Improved content spacing and positioning on the knife detail page for better readability
+- Optimized layout for mobile and desktop views with responsive sizing
+- Fixed image containment issues in 3D detail cards by applying proper CSS constraints and container nesting
+- Ensured image and thumbnails are properly sized and don't overflow their containers in the Enhanced3DCard
+- Fixed image loading issues in the knife detail page by properly integrating ResponsiveImage component with the Enhanced3DCard
+- Ensured responsive image handling with webp support on the 3D card interface
+- Fixed thumbnail image loading in the redesigned item detail page
+- Redesigned the item detail page (`knives/[id]/+page.svelte`) with the Enhanced3DCard component for a more visually appealing, interactive viewing experience
+- Added dynamic 3D animations and parallax effects to item detail pages with time-based animations
+- Improved visual presentation of auction information with a dark theme using gradient backgrounds
+- Enhanced bid history display with custom scrollbars and improved color coding
+- Integrated floating particles and dynamic hover effects to improve user engagement
+- Restructured auction details layout with a side panel for countdown timer, pricing, and bid history
+- Added depth effects to titles and content on item detail pages
+- Implemented a more sophisticated design for auction timers and bid information
+- Improved visual hierarchy of information on item detail pages
+- Added animated thumbnails and image navigation controls
+- Maintained all existing functionality (bidding, countdown, history) while enhancing visual appeal
 - Implemented image proxy server to solve CORS issues and ensure consistent image loading
 - Cleaned up console.log statements from production code while maintaining error logging
 - Fixed past auction cards showing "$NaN" prices by adding proper validation for price values